-Chapter 3: Organization Design Analytics
+Organization Design Analytics

-- Analytics driven approaches to organization design can be conducted at three levels of sophistication: - perception describe what's happening now; this is where Big Data combined with traditional statistics has been very useful - prediction- forecast what's going to happen before it does and this is the domain of machine learning/AI applied to Big Data - prototyping decide which intervention has the best chance of producing the results you want - this is the world of A/B testing. - You don't always have to go for the most sophisticated approach.
-For some problems it might make better business sense to just rely on perception or prediction.
-You have to consider the value of information generated through prototyping.
+Analytics-driven approaches to organization design can be conducted at three levels of sophistication:

+- Perception- describe what's happening now; this is where Big Data combined with traditional statistics have been very useful - Prediction- forecast what's going to happen before it does and this is the domain of machine learning/AI applied to Big Data - Prototyping decide which intervention has the best chance of producing the results you want this is the world of A/B testing.

+You don't always have to go for the most sophisticated approach.
+For some problems, it might make better business sense to just rely on perception or prediction.
+You have to consider the value of the information generated through prototyping.

-What does an analytics and data driven approach to organization design - finding solutions to the universal problems of organizing that are applicable in your specific context- look like in practice?
-Analytics driven design come in three levels of sophistication: perception, prediction and prototyping.
+What does an analytics and data-driven approach to organization design - finding solutions to the universal problems of organizing that are applicable in your specific context- look like in practice?
+The analytics-driven design comes in three levels of sophistication: perception, prediction, and prototyping.